 Mobile DTV Gains Lie on the Horizon

-"Ultimately what we're trying to do as broadcasters is reinvent television from 60 years ago," said Erik Moreno, senior vice president for corporate development at Fox Networks Group, speaking at the "Mobile TV: The Path to the Future" Super Session.
+"Ultimately what we're trying to do as broadcasters is reinvent television from 60 years ago," said Erik Moreno, Fox Networks Group, speaking at the "Mobile TV: The Path to the Future" Super Session Monday afternoon.

-"Think about the cable business, which took 40 years to build, and we're doing it all in a very dynamic, very changing mobile landscape... we are trying to build a service that delights consumers."
+Looking at the Future of the Mobile DTV Business Model "Think about the cable business, which took 40 years to build, and we're doing it all in a very dynamic, very changing mobile landscape ... we are trying to build a service that delights consumers."

-As someone who is paid to predict the future, John Fletcher, an analyst with SNL Kagan looked at it this way: "We're cautiously optimistic... our overall overarching philosophy is that people love, humans love to watch other humans we love in motion pictures," he said.
-"It doesn't matter if it's big screen, home TV, desktop or mobile."
+As someone who is paid to predict the future, John Fletcher from SNL Kagan looked at it this way: "We're cautiously optimistic ... our overall overarching philosophy is that people love, humans love to watch other humans we love in motion pictures."
+He said it doesn't matter if it's big screen, home TV, desktop or mobile."

 Mobile video has been rolled out in other countries already.
-"There is no unified technology around the world," said Ronen Jashek, vice president of marketing for Siano Mobile Silicon, which makes chips for Mobile DTV reception and display.
+"There is no unified technology around the world," said Ronen Jashek of Siano Mobile Silicon, which makes chips for mobile DTV reception and display.

 "Basically we have experience from various markets, where each of the markets have their own technology, their own business models, their own success stories.
 Some of them have failure stories."
 He cited Japan as a success story; Korea less so.

-"The consumer increasingly is not one group," said Saul Berman, global strategy and change services leader at IBM Global Business Services.
+"The consumer increasingly is not one group," said Saul Berman of IBM Global Business Services.
 "There are different segments that will get their content in different ways; they will behave in different ways."

 This means moving away from the traditional broadcasting approach of focusing on one large audience, Berman said, "because we're going to miss most of the new and developing audience if we do that.
 We'll find that some will want to pay, some want to have it advertising supported."